Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/PagePartBundle/Resources/docs/PagePartBundle.md

 ```

 ## PageTemplates
-Until now we had fixed specified the positions of each pagepart context (pagepart list).
+Until now we had specified some pagepart contexts (= pagepart list) and we can include them in our templates at fixed positions.
 But it's also possible to define multiple templates for these contexts.
-Then there is a 'switch template' button in the backend which shows a popup like this:
+For example you can have multiple columns, or a singe column and switch between them in the backend.
+Then there is a 'switch template' button which shows a popup like this:
 [TODO screenshot]

 ### Configuration
+#### Configuration in PHP
 ```PHP

 class HomePage extends AbstractPage implements HasPagePartsInterface